 In this coaching session, a certified Dylan Wiliam Center consultant facilitates classroom observation and feedback and/or coaching to strengthen strategic formative assessment implementation.
 Strategic coaching sustains professional learning and builds capacity of all involved, from teachers to instructional learners to administrators.

 - Use a tool to observe teachers using strategic formative assessment techniques to provide feedback for growth

 - Develop a coaching approach to enhance implementation of strategic formative assessment techniques

-- Support teachers as they analyze data from the Tracker software and adjust instruction to meet the needs of students
+- Support teachers as they analyze data and adjust instruction to meet the needs of students

 About Teacher Learning Communities

 We need to create environments in which all teachers embrace the idea of continuous improvement.